tdt/docs/app/controllers/docs/4.1/create_definition.md

 ### Filling in the definition template

-Now we have a our basic parameters filled in to make our request, now all we need to do is fill in the required parameters, and some other meta-data properties if we like.
+Now we have a our basic parameters filled in to make our request, all we need to do is fill in the required parameters, and some other meta-data properties if we like.
-Again we look at the discovery document, which tells us that in case we need to publish a CSV file, we need to pass 2 required parameters namely <em>description</em> and <em>uri</em>.
+Again we look at the discovery document, which tells us that in for a CSV datasource, we need to pass 3 required parameters namely <em>description</em>, <em>uri</em> and <em>type</em>.
+Note that type is always filled in already, so you just need to copy its content.

-Going by the description of each of the two parameters we know that we have to pass a small informational, descriptive text about our dataset, and a uri that can be accessed by the datatank to extract the data from.
+Going by the description of each of the parameters we know that we have to pass a small informational, descriptive text about our dataset, and a uri that can be accessed by the datatank to extract the data from.

-Other meta-data properties are optional, for the sake of this tutorial we'll assume that our delimiter isn't the default one used by the datatank - which is a comma - and that our CSV starts line 1 and not 0.
+Other meta-data properties are indicated as optional, this is the case when the property "required" is set to false.
+Our example CSV files happen to have a semi-colon as a delimiter, which is different from the default value that the property "delimiter" has.

 <pre class="prettyprint linenums">